craftzdog/denv/README.md

     CONTAINER_PORT_9080 = 49194
     CONTAINER_PORT_9081 = 49195

+It can be used in your XCode project.
-You can use these informations within your xcconfig file like so:
+`Denv.xcconfig` is included to your xcconfig file like so:

 	#include "Denv.xcconfig"